Don’t get caught out by a web of words in your contracts.

 Top tip: Try to eliminate ambiguity from commercial contracts so that there is no room for misinterpretation.

-For advice on share purchase agreements and other commercial matters please contact Alan Massenhove director of our Commercial & Corporate team.
+For advice on share purchase agreements and other commercial matters please contact Kevin Finlayson in our Commercial & Corporate team.